 The major downside is limited customizability.
-There’s greater customizability with the WP.com business plan, but that’s also very expensive.
+There’s greater customizability with the WP.com business or plan, but that’s also pricey.
 Even with that, you don’t have the same level of customizability as a self-hosted blog.

 It’s hard for me to speak to this, because I’ve never gone self-hosted.
 It sounds like one of the biggest pros is customizability.
 You can change your site’s code, use CSS, and install whatever plugins you want.

-The cost varies depending on your host, but it’s probably going to be quite a bit cheaper than the business plan.
+The cost can vary quite a bit depending on your host.
 For example, Lyrical Host is about $200 US per year, but other sites have cheap plans for only a few dollars a month.
-What you pay depends on how much you want your host to do for you, and that will impact how much that you have to be responsible for yourself.
+What you pay depends on how much you want your host to do for you, and that will impact how much you’ll have to be responsible for yourself.

 A downside is that WordPress.com connectivity can be problematic.
 Also, the flip side of customizability is breakability.
 I would guess that the more you’re prepared to pay for a hosting plan, the more likely they are to help fix things that you’ve broken.

 I’ve been with WordPress.com since I started, first with the free plan, then the personal plan, and now the business plan.
 The business plan made sense when I was trying to monetize my site, but I’m not really doing that anymore, so it’s probably not worth the money I’m spending.
 I like being able to use plugins, though, primarily for SEO (search engine optimization) purposes; it really does make a big difference in the search engine traffic you can bring to your site.
 (Since originally writing this, WordPress has created the pro plan, which is cheaper).